 Where: One of the series of Roman marching camp that stretch across the low ground of eastern Scotland from Aberdeen towards Elgin, most likely the large one at Logie Durno.

-Name Origin: There are three main possibilies to explain initial Litino-, exemplified by English flat, leading, and litany.
-PIE *plat- ‘flat’ probably lost initial P in Celtic (perhaps appropriate to this part of early Scotland) to become *litano- ‘broad’; PIE *leit- ‘to go forth’ led to words similar to English lead and German leiten (as perhaps used by some Roman troops from around the lower Rhine); and Greek λιτη ‘prayer’ might be appropriate in an area that is rich in megalithic monuments.
+Name Origin: There are four main possibilies to explain initial Litino-, exemplified by English flat, leading, litany, and lithic.
+PIE *plat- ‘flat’ probably lost initial P in Celtic (perhaps appropriate to this part of early Scotland) to become *litano- ‘broad’; PIE *leit- ‘to go forth’ led to words similar to English lead and German leiten (as perhaps used by some Roman troops from around the lower Rhine); and Greek λιτη ‘prayer’ might fit a religious centre.
+However, λιθινος ‘made of stone’ is probably most appropriate at this location, because of all the stone circles nearby.
 The -mago part might come from *magus ‘power place, administrative centre’, from PIE *magh- ‘to have power’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 27 October 2022 To main Menu